 St. James water level management

-Though water from the St. James is used for the city of Aurora’s water supply, the demand is less than inflows to the pit resulting in rising water levels.
+Though water from the St. James Pit is used for the city of Aurora’s water supply, the demand is less than inflows to the pit resulting in rising water levels.
 The pit receives water from precipitation and both surface water and groundwater inflows.
-Rising water in the St. James has prompted the city to manage water levels to protect the pump house from flooding.
+Rising water in the St. James Pit has prompted the city to manage water levels to protect the pump house from flooding.
 Due to the recent discovery of zebra mussels in the St. James Pit, the DNR is working with the city of Aurora to determine appropriate treatment and monitoring for any water discharged from the pit for the purpose of water level management.